Allow non-IT staff to edit AD data

-Maintain address data in Active Directory is not an easy thing for non-IT employees.
-At least not with Active Directory Users and Computers.
+Maintaining address data in Active Directory is not an easy task for non-IT employees.
+At least not with the Active Directory Users and Computers console.

 As a result, IT professionals must (still) maintain the address data.

 IT admins take care of the master data maintenance in many systems and applications.
 And this basically has 2 reasons.
 On the one hand, the systems need to be handled with care due to security standards.
 On the other hand, most of these applications and systems are just not user-friendly for non-IT personnel.
 Other staff would need training for the usage and knowledge of the wording used in these programs.
 (And in the worst case, an idea about how to use parameters or how to script…)

 If you want non-IT staff to maintain data with a software solution, the tool should